ericholscher/sphinx-tutorial/finish.rst

 There is a large ecosystem of extensions, and lots of builtin features we haven't covered.

+I'm happy to consult with you about interesting challanges you might be facing with docs.

 Part of being a good user of Sphinx is knowing what all is there.
 Here are a few options for what to look at: